New this week: ‘I Am Greta,’ Chris Stapleton & CMA Awards

 — First responders are back in force this week as a number of dramas make their pandemic-delayed season debuts (all times Eastern).
 NBC’s back-to-back franchise of “Chicago Med,” “Chicago Fire” and “Chicago P.D.” returns Wednesday starting at 8 p.m., while CBS’ “S.W.A.T” opens with a two-hour premiere at 9 p.m.
 Wednesday.
 ABC’s “Station 19” sounds the alarm at 8 p.m.
 Thursday, while NBC warhorse “Law & Order: SVU” begins season No. 22 at 9 p.m.
 If you prefer courtroom action, CBS’ “All Rise” returns Monday, Nov.
 16 at 9 p.m.

 — Reba McEntire and Darius Rucker host the CMA Awards, airing live from Nashville, Tennessee, at 8 p.m.
 EST Wednesday on ABC.
-The 54th annual County Music Association ceremony, with COVID-19 precautions in place, is set to include performances by Florida George Line, Lady A, Miranda Lambert, Keith Urban, Rascal Flatts, and Little Old Town.
+The 54th annual County Music Association ceremony, with COVID-19 precautions in place, is set to include performances by Lady A, Miranda Lambert, Keith Urban, Rascal Flatts, and Little Big Town.
 This year’s nominees include Brothers Osborne, Jenee Fleenor and Ashley McBryde, who will join Jason Aldean and Dierks Bentley for an opening tribute to Charlie Daniels.
 The singer-songwriter died in July at age 83.

 — What’s for dinner?
 The OWN channel is ready to help with its first block of cooking programs, debuting Saturday.
 The daytime lineup features African American chefs ready to share their expertise and recipes from different regions.
 Prepare for hunger pangs from noon to 2 p.m.
 EST, starting with “Lovely Bites” with Chicago native Connie “Lovely” Jackson; “Tregaye’s Way” with Atlanta chef Tregaye Fraser; “Food Fantasies” with various celebrity chefs, and “Tanya’s Kitchen Table” with Tanya Holland of Oakland, California.